srleslie/srleslie.github.io/_posts/2023-08-27-exploring-arm-debug-architecture.md

 ### 2.2 power control

-In Figures 1-9, you can already see a hint of debugging power control, which is mainly achieved by outputting certain bits of the DP/AP register as power request signals to the power controller In addition to simple power on/off requests, debug power control can also instruct the power controller to enter simulated powerdown, which is a power mode that replaces true power off by turning off the clock or declaring a reset.
+In Figures 1-9, you can already see a hint of debug power control, which is mainly achieved by outputting certain bits of the DP/AP register as power request signals to the power controller In addition to simple power on/off requests, debug power control can also instruct the power controller to enter simulated powerdown, which is a power mode that replaces true power off by turning off the clock or declaring a reset.

-Overall, debug power control ensures that debugging work can be completed independently and correctly at the minimum level, without the need for other channels requesting power.
+Overall, debug power control ensures that debug work can be completed independently and correctly at the minimum level, without the need for other channels requesting power.
 As for why it is 'the minimum level', refer to the Juno errata mentioned in the debug over powerdown section.
 From a hierarchical perspective, there are two levels of debug power control, which are named **DP power control** and **Granular power control** in this article.
 Among them, DP power control is described in a certain length in the ADI document, which is to some extent an "orthodox" power control mechanism.
 ADI divides the power domain of the system into three levels here, namely:

 - Always on power domain
 - System power domain